What is Hepatitis?

 The most common cause worldwide is viruses.
 Other causes include heavy alcohol use, certain medications, toxins, other infections, autoimmune diseases, and non-alcoholic steatohepatitis (NASH).

 NHAAD’s campaign will focus on viral hepatitis.
 There are five main types of viral hepatitis: type A, B, C, D, and E.

-- Travelers to countries where Hepatitis A is common
+- Travelers to countries where HAV infection is endemic

 - Men who have sex with men (MSM)

 - Persons who use drugs

 - Persons with clotting factor disorders